felixangell/fsc/README.md

 with referral to the c99 and c11 specs.

 the main goal here is to produce a compiler that can compile itself

-the compiler does not compile natively into machine code, it will compile into bytecode for a virtual machine (jjvm), this is mostly to keep things cross platform so i can get the same result on windows, linux, and macOS. perhaps one day i will implement a backend to gen x64 asm?

 there are little to no semantic checks, the compiler mostly assumes that the code given to it is error free. this may change in the future, but first the frontend and the codegen